 This is being created for Greenhithe Community by Greenhithe Community.

-The Greenhithe Emergency Response Group (GERG) was established in 2018 by local organisations to create a local specific Response Plan in case of a large-scale disaster.
+The Greenhithe Emergency Resilience Group (GERG) was established in 2018 by local organisations to create a local specific Resilience Plan in case of a large-scale disaster.
 We appreciate the support and guidance of Auckland Emergency Management.

 Why?
 So we can manage a local disaster as a community more effectively.

 Potential threats to Greenhithe are –

 Weather events- causing building damage, power outage, flooding, road closure, land slips, power outage